UniMath/agda-unimath/src/wild-category-theory/noncoherent-large-omega-precategories.lagda.md

       large-globular-type-Noncoherent-Large-ω-Precategory
 ```

-The structure of identity morphisms in a noncoherent large wild higher
+The structure of identity morphisms in a noncoherent large ω-precategory:
-precategory:

 ```agda
   field